Government Partners

 Nicholas Ryan studies energy markets and environmental regulation in developing countries.
 Energy use enables high standards of living but rapid, energy-intensive growth has caused many environmental problems in turn.
 Nick’s research measures how energy use and pollution emissions respond to regulation and market incentives.
 His work includes empirical studies of the effect of power grid capacity on electricity prices, how firms make decisions about energy-efficiency and how environmental regulation can be designed to best abate pollution at low social cost.

-Nick is joining Yale University as a Cowles Foundation Fellow for 2014-15 and an Assistant Professor of Economics from 2015 onwards.
+Nick is joining Yale University as a Cowles Foundation Fellow for 2014-15 and an Associate Professor of Economics from 2015 onwards.
 He has been a Prize Fellow in Economics at Harvard University from 2012-2014.
 He received a PhD in Economics from the Massachusetts Institute of Technology in 2012 and a BA in Economics summa cum laude from the University of Pennsylvania.
 He previously worked as a Research Associate in the Capital Markets group at the Federal Reserve Board of Governors in Washington, DC.

 Rohini Pande is the Henry J. Heinz II Professor of Economics and Director of the Economic Growth Center, Yale University.
 She is a co-editor of American Economic Review: Insights.